 The Company's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Company's reputation with overall cost effectiveness and control procedures that do not restrict initiative and creativity.
-Within these parameters the Company operates by following the Operational and Compliance policies and controls approved by the Board.
+Within these parameters the Company operates by following the Operational and Compliance policies and controls approved by the Board and Operational Risk Committee (ORC).
 Application of these policies and procedures is monitored by the Risk Management, Compliance and Internal Audit functions.

 Senior Management is responsible for ensuring that internal controls designed to minimise operational risk are in place and that all staff are trained to understand their responsibilities in identifying and reporting operational risk events ("OREs").
-Furthermore, a periodic Risk Control and Self-Assessment (RCSA) process is conducted with participation by the relevant business lines, operational areas and control functions of the Company.
-The resulting report is reviewed and approved by Senior Management and a summary is presented to the BRC.
+Furthermore, periodic Risk Control and Self-Assessments (RCSAs) are conducted by the selected business lines, operational areas and control functions of the Company.
+The resulting reports are challenged by Risk Management, reviewed by ORC and approved by Senior Management.

-The overarching documents for operational risk are the Scotiabank Operational Risk Policy - adopted by the Board along with a SIDAC Policy Addendum reflecting local requirements - and the Scotiabank Operational Risk Management framework adopted by the management committee of the time, the Risk Management Committee, along with a SIDAC Addendum.
-In addition, advice and counsel is received from Scotiabank GRM on the two addendums.
-Additional supporting BNS policies include the BNS New Initiative Risk Management policy, the Business Continuity Policy, the Global Third Party Risk Management Policy and the Internal Control Policy, adopted by the Board each with a local addendum.
+The overarching documents for operational risk are the Scotiabank Operational Risk Framework adopted by the Board along with a SIDAC Addendum reflecting local requirements.
+In addition, advice and counsel is received from

+Scotiabank GRM on the addendum.
+Additional supporting BNS policies include the BNS New Initiative Risk Management policy, the BNS Model Risk Management Policy, the Business Continuity Policy, the Global Third Party Risk Management Policy and the Internal Control Policy, adopted by the Board each with a local addendum.

 The Company recognises the range of operational risks that are inherent in any organisation and uses appropriate Key Risk Indicators ("KRIs") to monitor each category.
-KRIs are reviewed by the ORC and presented quarterly to the AC and the AC report also includes qualitative measures and any identified high or moderate operational risk events.
+KRIs are reviewed by the ORC and presented quarterly to the AC.
+The AC report also includes qualitative measures of operational risk and a summary and analysis of operational risk events.